Terms and Conditions of Use

 - Logging mechanisms to permit verification of whether and by whom personal data has been consulted, altered, disclosed or erased

-Prometric deploys Digital Video Recording (DVR or CCTV) throughout its network of test centers and in most corporate offices.
+Prometric deploys Digital Video Recording (DVR or CCTV) throughout its network of test centers, in the remote-proctoring platform (“ProProctor”), and in some corporate offices.
 This is necessary in order to protect the security of high-stakes proprietary test content, the integrity of the test delivery experience, to deter fraud and cheating, to protect against theft or pilferage, to monitor and restrict secure areas and/or Prometric departments, and for the security of staff and organization property.
 Access to the recorded material will be strictly limited to authorized personnel.

 Personal data is generally collected and processed for the purposes of the performance of a contract.
 In addition, it may be collected and processed based on the consent of the individual and may be used to comply with a legal obligation or for legitimate business purposes.

 In most cases Prometric collects such Personal Data directly from the individual data subject.
 However, in other cases we may receive information from test sponsors or even from third party data suppliers to enhance our files and help us better understand our customers.
 When a candidate visits Prometric’s website, registers or takes an exam, uses our applications, or contacts us we also collect transaction information for customer service purposes.
 We treat this information as Personal Data when it is associated with information that has the effect of identifying an individual.

 As part of its performance of a contract, Prometric collects and processes personal data solely to provide test-related services